sydneymartinie/helloworld/README.md

+This is our first Rails application, aren't we very clever?

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'